 There are many hosting options and here are a few of the most popular for WordPress-based, small businesses.

 HostGator – is one of the most popular hosting companies, largely because its pricing is cost-effective.
 Plans start at $3.96 per month for a single website.
 And HostGator is the hosting platform we’ll be showing in our videos.

 Vidahost.com - if you’re based in the UK, Vidahost offers similar value for money, with prices for WordPress hosting starting at £17 a year.

 WP Engine – is a more expensive alternative that caters specifically for WordPress sites.
 Prices start at $29 a month.
 It’s used by bigger brands, and is a great choice if you have an established business, or funds to invest.

 Bluehost – we don’t recommend buying your domain name and hosting from the same company.
 So, if you’ve bought your site’s domain name through Bluehost, it’s probably best to choose a different hosting provider.
-Plans start at $6.95 per month, but at the time of writing, there’s a 28% sale So, jump in quickly.
+Plans start at $6.95 per month but they do run offers.

 The Simplybusiness.co.uk website has produced a great guide to setting up a WordPress site.
 Here’s their take on how to set up a new site with HostGator: